 Our concern lies with a sound reflection on the traditional theory-practice dichotomy in didactic contexts, and an awareness of this troublesome phenomenon as an important challenge for teacher education.
 Throughout their course of study, students explore various language teaching areas, analyse different teaching processes and principles, and trace the development of skills and competences for a modern communicative EFL classroom.

-The TEFL Team in the TEFL Lab
+The TEFL Team

-Prof. Dr. Christiane Lütge
+Chair of TEFL, Prof. Dr. Christiane Lütge

 Institut für Englische Philologie